Zyabrik10/hotel-sql-server/README.md

 - A system that has client priority understanding (system has a list of clients where they sorted based on the time client had made a reservation, and if they don't confirm/pay for the reservation they are removed from this list and we move to the next client on th list and repeat);

 # 2. System Requirements and Technical stack
-Database Management System:
+-Database Management System:
--Microsoft SQL Server
+Microsoft SQL Server

-Database Design Tool:
+-Database Design Tool:
--SQL Server Management Studio
+SQL Server Management Studio

-Query Language:
+-Query Language:
--Transact-SQL
+Transact-SQL

-Data Storage Type:
+-Data Storage Type:
--Relational database
+Relational database

-Core Components Used:
+-Core Components Used:
--Tables
+Tables
--Primary & Foreign Keys
+Primary & Foreign Keys
--Views
+Views
--Stored Procedures
+Stored Procedures
--Indexes
+Indexes
--Constraints
+Constraints

 ## 1) Functional Requirements List: